-In addition to the provision of assistance benefits, the WFNJ program has been modified pursuant to final Federal Regulations at 45 CFR Part 260 et seq., published April 12, 1999, to provide preventative and supportive services to keep families from entering/re-entering the welfare system.
+In addition to the provision of assistance benefits, the WFNJ program has been modified pursuant to final Federal Regulations at 45 CFR Part 260, et seq. to provide preventative and supportive services to keep families from entering/re-entering the welfare system.
 These include, but are not limited to, diversion from cash assistance, and pre- and post-TANF supportive services, such as transportation, child care, and case management services.